 Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

-This article explains what alcoholism looks like with tips on how to navigate it.
+This article explains what alcoholism looks like, with tips on how to navigate it.

-Heavy drinking of alcohol affects our health in a variety of ways.
 Lack of timely addiction treatment for alcoholism can result in adverse health effects and fatal outcomes.
 You can avoid this by catching hints of alcoholism and mild alcohol use disorder early on and leveraging treatments for the condition.8

+People suffering from AUD tend to become very secretive and don’t want to hear others’ concerns.
 People with AUD may drink heavily in private or go into public bars where they’re less likely to bump into friends and family members.

 Someone who frequently uses alcohol might get into a lot of accidents.9 They may also hide alcohol around the house or in their offices for fear of getting caught.